 Global Water Resources Reports First Quarter 2023 Results

-/EIN News/ -- PHOENIX, May 02, 2023 (GLOBE NEWSWIRE) -- Global Water Resources, Inc. (NASDAQ: GWRS), a pure-play water resource management company, reported results for the first quarter ended March 31, 2023.
+PHOENIX, May 02, 2023 (GLOBE NEWSWIRE) -- Global Water Resources, Inc. GWRS, a pure-play water resource management company, reported results for the first quarter ended March 31, 2023.
 All comparisons are to the same year-ago period unless otherwise noted.
 The company will hold a conference call at 1:00 p.m.
 Eastern time tomorrow to discuss the results (see dial-in information below).

 Q1 2023 Financial Highlights